kubernetes/website/content/en/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm.md

 checking that the CoreDNS Pod is Running in the output of `kubectl get pods --all-namespaces`.
 And once the CoreDNS Pod is up and running, you can continue by joining your nodes.

-If your network is not working or CoreDNS is not in the Running state, checkout our [troubleshooting docs](/docs/setup/production-environment/tools/kubeadm/troubleshooting-kubeadm/).
+If your network is not working or CoreDNS is not in the Running state, check out our [troubleshooting docs](/docs/setup/production-environment/tools/kubeadm/troubleshooting-kubeadm/).

 ### Control plane node isolation